nasa/CTF/plugins/ssh/README.md

 </code></pre>

 ### SSH_RunRemoteCommand
-Executes a command on the remote host. **ExecutionInitSSH** must be called first to establish an SSH connection.
+Executes a command on the remote host. **SSH_InitSSH** must be called first to establish an SSH connection.
 - **data**: an object where the key is the argument name, and the value is the argument value
    - **name**: A name already registered with `SSH_RegisterTarget` to identify the connection.
 (Optional)
    - **command**: The shell command to be executed.
 Can contain multiple commands separated with `;`